 Bloomberg’s ongoing commitment to investing in historically Black colleges and universities (HBCUs) has created a pipeline to impactful careers in financial journalism and communications for students at Florida A&M University’s School of Journalism & Graphic Communication (FAMU SJGC).

-Scholars are gaining hands-on experience as interns and academy participants at “one of the largest business news organizations on earth” and even getting a chance to receive insights and motivation from Rattlers who have already found success at the company.
+Scholars are gaining hands-on experience as interns and trainees at “one of the largest business news organizations on earth” and even getting a chance to receive insights and motivation from Rattlers who have already found success at the company.

 After being selected alongside five other FAMU students representing media and business sectors to attend Bloomberg’s HBCU Academy of Excellence in the summer of 2024, recent broadcast journalism graduate Micah Barkley received the tools and access she needed to apply for internship opportunities.

-This summer, Barkley landed an internship in the consumer news division, where she researched and reported on consumer trends and analyzed lifestyle and retail shifts, as well as broader market movements affecting American consumers and businesses.
+This summer, Barkley landed an internship in the consumer news division, where she researched and reported on consumer trends, analyzed lifestyle and spending shifts, and examined broader market movements affecting American consumers and businesses.
 Her coverage, available for viewing here, has included major stories about fashion, beauty, food, retail, executive changes, pricing strategies, and evolving sales tactics.

 The internship catapulted her into a professional role with the company, and, in October, she will start as a news rotator, reporting for several desks across the Bloomberg newsroom.